CTSRD-CHERI/cheri-exercises/src/exercises/cheri-tags/README.md

-# Demonstrate CHERI Tag Protection
+# Demonstrate CHERI pointer integrity protection

 This exercise demonstrates CHERI's *capability provenance tags*, in particular by showing that capabilities and their constituent bytes are subtly different